nus-cs2113-AY2122S1/ip/docs/README.md

 ```

 ## Mark a task as done: `done`
-Marks a specified task as done.
+Marks a specified task as completed.
 #### Format: `done {task index in list}`
 Example of usage: